-- Measurable objectives and timelines to meet the specified goals, - Strategies to meet the objectives, - Identification of the direct service provider staff and any other support team members who will be involved in implementing the strategies, and - The method that will be used to document and measure the implementation of specified goals and objectives.
+- Strategies to meet the objectives; - Identification of the direct service provider staff and any other support team members who will be involved in implementing the strategies; and - The method that will be used to document and measure the implementation of specified goals and objectives.

-The individualized service plan must be reviewed and updated as necessary to comply with the specified goals, objectives, and timelines stated in the recipient's approved Plan of Care.
+The individualized service plan must be reviewed and updated as necessary to comply with the specified goals, objectives and timelines stated in the recipient's approved POC.